 Invitations to exhibitions, workshops and displays in school;

-We are committed to creating learning and a curriculum which is inclusive and relevant to our pupils and community and links are made though subjects as part of our creative topic based curriculum.
+At Henry Maynard we promote diversity and celebrate difference and promote respect for all through our teaching, learning and behaviour expectations.
+We are committed to creating learning and a curriculum which is inclusive and relevant to all our pupils and our wider community.

 Children in Reception and Nursery follow the Foundation Stage Early Years Curriculum.